Why coding isn’t enough to build a startup

 The smartest founders don’t just build, they understand people’s problems, tell a compelling story, and sell their solution.
 Because no matter how brilliant the tech, if no one knows or cares about it, you’re just another genius in the dark.

-Here’s why coding alone won’t cut it, and what you need to know instead.
+Here’s why coding alone won’t cut it, and what you need to build alongside the tech if you want to turn code into a company.

 1. How to find customers and validate your ideas